Electrical Solutions

 - FI: Further investigation is required.

 If any these codes are identified, your EICR assessment will be deemed unsatisfactory.
 It’s mandatory for you to organise Electrical Remedial Work for these issues within 28 days of inspection.
-Once complete, the engineer can provide written confirmation they have carried out the works.
+Once complete, the engineer can provide written confirmation they have carried out the works. .
+Our engineers will also include recommendations to improve the energy efficiency of your electrical systems to help your premises be more sustainable.
 There’s no need to have another EICR carried out after this final inspection from a qualified engineer, unless it is deemed FI.

 Is an EICR a legal requirement?